SIMPLE PRESENT

 study–studies fly–flies

-4. Don´t change to verbs ending in a vowel + y, only
+4. Don´t change to verbs ending in

 add s.